anadreth/cat-homework/docs/STEP-BY-STEP.md

 ---

-## Phase 11 — Constraints & Responsiveness
+## Phase 9 — Constraints & Responsiveness

-- [ ] Per-widget minW/minH/maxW/maxH pulled from registry → apply to grid
-- [ ] Breakpoints: store separate layouts per breakpoint or keep one canonical layout with packing rules
+- [ ] Breakpoints: store separate layouts per breakpoint - use toggle group to simulate different canvas widths for different screen sizes and these should be specifically and separately saved in localStorage, export, import

 ---